Return to Listing

 Studies show that outdoor time helps improve higher student engagement and test scores, but it’s often an overlooked aspect of school curriculums.

-Playing outside for gym class is great—and that shouldn’t stop—but that might not be enough depending on the age group.
-When students have access to campuses that are both expansive and historic, the caliber of the curriculum is immediately elevated.
+When students have access to an expansive campus, the caliber of the curriculum is immediately elevated.
 A science teacher can take students outside to examine the parallel links between biodiversity and human diversity.
 The language arts teacher can lift texts off the printed page and into a world punctuated by outside sensory experiences.
-The social studies teacher can transport students back in time just by traversing the campus, noting historical landmarks and changes.

 Take a look at how our youngest learners explore nature as a classroom in our brand new Forest School, cultivating skills in creative problem-solving, collaboration, and conservation!